 The auxiliary enterprise category includes all expenses relating to the operation of auxiliary enterprises.
-Because of a desire to assess whether the enterprise is self-supporting, an allocation of expenses for operation and maintenance of plant, depreciation, interest, and administration is included, even though that allocation is not required of public institutions for financial statement purposes.
-(Independent institutions, however, are required to make the allocation.)
-Also included are other direct and indirect costs, whether charged directly as expenses or allocated as a proportionate share of costs of other departments or units.
+Because of a desire to assess whether the enterprise is self-supporting, an allocation of funds for operation and maintenance of plant, depreciation, interest, and administration expenses are included, even though that allocation is not required of public institutions for financial statement purposes.
+Also included are other direct and indirect costs, whether charged directly as expenses or allocated as a proportionate share of the costs of other departments or units.
 To ensure that data regarding individual auxiliary enterprises are complete and adequate for management decisions, cost data should be prepared using full costing methods.
 Full costing means that the costs attributed to each enterprise includes a portion of indirect costs related to that enterprise, as well as the costs directly attributable to its operation.